Telemark Forest PreserveConserving Wisconsin’s natural legacy for everyone...forever.

 Thank you to our supporters for your role in making this land protection possible!

-Your support of Landmark’s acquisition of this property helps us protect the land forever and make it available for low-impact public use.
-Activities may include development of quiet trails, improvement of wildlife habitat, sustainable forest management, and removal of invasive plants.
+Your support of Landmark’s acquisition of this property helped us protect the land forever and make it available for low-impact public use.
 Preserving the land in its natural, forested state provides multiple benefits as our climate changes.
-It will protect the Namekagon Watershed and also the St. Croix River, a national treasure.
+It protects the Namekagon Watershed and also the St. Croix River, a national treasure.
 Together, the Namekagon and the St. Croix were among the first rivers to receive the National Wild and Scenic River designation.

 - Intact forest within the Telemark Forest Preserve protects groundwater resources that in turn preserves coldwater fish habitat.